Refund of fees (financial credit on account or refund)

 Students may leave a credit on their student account and it will automatically be applied to fees owing in the next semester(s).
 All refunds under $10 will only be refunded by Interac (debit card) at the Birks Student Service Centre, S-LB-185.

-All refunds of $75 and more will only be refunded by cheque.
-All requests for a cheque refund must be submitted online through the student portal at www.MyConcordia.ca, My Student Centre > Finances > other financial… (drop down menu) > Refund Request.
-Cheque refunds are automatically made payable to the student unless the student asks that a cheque refund be made payable to a third party, e.g. a parent, spouse, etc. In that case, the student must provide the name and mailing address of the third party payee.
+All refunds of $75 and more will be refunded via the original payment method (debit, credit card or cheque).
+All refunds must be submitted online through the Student Centre.
+You can also access your Student Centre by logging in to the Student Hub and going to My CU Account.
+Once in the Student Centre, select Finances > other financial.
+Please note, when requesting a refund on the Student Information System, “Cheque” is set as a default option.
+If a student request a cheque refund, it is automatically made payable to the student, unless the student asks that a cheque refund be made payable to a third party, e.g. a parent, spouse, etc. In that case, the student must provide the name and mailing address of the third party payee.

 When the refund pertains to the current academic term, the refund will only be processed after the covering deadline for withdrawal with full refund (DNE deadline).
 Verification of the student's account may take some time, especially during peak refund request periods.
 A cheque refund is normally mailed within 10 business days of the deadline for withdrawal with full refund (DNE) deadline and the student's online request.

-International students requiring a refund by wire transfer must be submitted online through the student portal at www.MyConcordia.ca, My Student Centre > Finances > other financial… (drop down menu) > Refund Request.
+International students requiring a refund by wire transfer must be submitted online through the Student Centre.
+You can also access your Student Centre by logging in to the Student Hub and going to My CU Account.
+Once in the Student Centre, select Finances > other financial.
+Use the drop down menu to select Refund Request.
 A wire transfer refund is normally processed within 10 business days of the deadline for withdrawal with full refund (DNE) deadline and the student's online request.
 The student will assume the cost of the wire transfer.
 The cost of the wire transfer will be deducted from the amount of the refund transferred by wire.
 Please note that requests for wire transfers to a Canadian or U.S. bank will not be processed.
 Canadian and U.S. students must submit a cheque Refund Request as noted above.

 Student Request Committees consider requests from students for exceptions to the rules governing the retroactive or late withdrawal (DNE) from a course(s).
 In exceptional cases, students may apply for a full or partial refund of tuition fees for a discontinued (DISC) course.

-Information and online application forms are available on the student portal (MyConcordia Menu » Student Administrative Affairs » UG Student Requests).
+Information and application forms are available on the Course withdrawals page.

 Students should read the information and application request forms carefully before making a submission.
 Requests that do not meet the criteria of the SRC and requests submitted without the correct supporting will automatically be denied.